-Gearing people up since ’94, Powder House has grown to become the largest and most complete ski rental shop on the south shore of Lake Tahoe.
+Gearing people up since ’94, Powder House has grown to become the largest and most complete Lake Tahoe ski rental shop on the south shore.
 Not just one location but a whopping eight including delivery services, they’re literally everywhere including one right next to the Gondola at Heavenly.
 And if you’re staying for a week, this is a great option since every 4th consecutive ski or snowboard rental day is yours for FREE.

 In the summer, they’re all about two-wheeled fun, but in the winter, this is the go-to spot in Meyers for all things ski and snowboard related.
-Whether you’re just taking a day off of work to unwind on the slopes or taking your entire family skiing or snowboarding, they’ll set you up with everything you need at the best prices available.
+Whether you’re just taking a day off of work to unwind on the slopes or taking your entire family skiing or snowboarding, they’ll set you up with great Tahoe ski rentals at the best prices available.

-Are you looking for a shop that’s been around the longest?
+Are you looking for the Tahoe ski rental shop that’s been around the longest?
 Has that authentic ski shop vibe?
 Then Sierra Ski & Cycle Works is it.
 Since 1980, they’ve been helping gear up fun-loving locals for more than four decades.
 If you’re looking to demo backcountry gear, try out hardcore outdoor winter activities like Randonèe and Telemark, or rent a pair of skis for a good price, this is the shop.

-Yet another shop that has roots dating back to the eighties, this is the shop to consider if you have no idea how long you’ll be in town or just want to test out the snow on the mountains first.
+Yet another Lake Tahoe ski rental shop that has roots dating back to the eighties, this is the shop to consider if you have no idea how long you’ll be in town or just want to test out the snow on the mountains first.
 Shoreline lets you rent the gear for as long as you want.
-Once you’re done, all you need to do is drop off the equipment and settle up then.
+Once you’re done, all you need to do is drop off the equipment and settle up.
 They have two shops in town.
 For the snow-related fun, head to the one on Kingsbury Grade.
 The Kahle Adventure Center is focused on the biking side of things.

-When it comes to slopeside rental locations, Heavenly Sports is king.
+When it comes to slope-side ski rentals locations, Heavenly Sports is king.
 Nine locations throughout the Heavenly Mountain resort area provide visitors a one-stop-shop for high-performance rental equipment to be easily accessed via the lifts.
 And once you’re done for the day, you get complimentary in-shop storage for all rentals.
 They also provide a Junior Trade-In program where young skiers and snowboarders can exchange used equipment for a new ski or snowboard package for half off.

 Blue Zone’s mission is to provide premium products for the whole family to enjoy which includes ski rentals.
 They have three locations within the region.
 One at the intersection of Lake Tahoe Boulevard and Emerald Bay Road, another inside MontBleu Resort in Stateline, and one in Carson Valley.
 An interesting option they provide is a “ski lease” where you can rent the equipment for the entire season at the fraction of the cost as well as normal rentals.